Skip to main content

 Our behavior is simply what we do and say–our words and actions.
 Based on the attitude above, the chain would be concluded through the following behavior:

-Your attitudes are like buoys.
-They are attached to a chain (your beliefs).
-And the chain is anchored to the ground (your values).
-Like the ground, your values will rarely change.
-Depending on the tide–the circumstances in your life-the buoy will go up and down.
+Our attitudes are like buoys.
+Like the ground, our values will rarely change.
+Depending on the tide–the circumstances in our life-the buoy will go up and down.

-Meaning your attitudes will adapt to what’s happening to you.
-But they will always depend on your beliefs, as these can be stretched only so far before they break.
+Meaning our attitudes will adapt to what’s happening to us.
+But they will always depend on our beliefs, as these can be stretched only so far before they break.
 The only missing piece in the picture is our behavior.
 Not hard to guess, they are the ships which are guided by the buoys.

-As soon as you dive below the surface, people are a lot more rational than they often seem.
-In fact, their behavior becomes quite clear when you take their motives into account:
+As soon as we dive below the surface, people are a lot more rational than they often seem.
+In fact, their behavior becomes quite clear when we take their motives into account:

-And once you know their motives, getting them along becomes as easy as creating a perfectly shaped checkerboard on a cricket field.
+And once we know their motives, getting them along becomes as easy as creating a perfectly shaped checkerboard on a cricket field.

 Content Curated By: Dr Shoury Kuttappa